Rogier-5/minetest-mod-rotate/README.rst

 and the script is run, the new images will have been created (and the others regenerated as well).
 Note that imagemagick is required for the script to function.

-The script is primarily provided for convenience.
-In particular, it is not intendend to be able to run on Windows (or anywhere else than on my system, for that matter :-) - although you are welcome to try).
+The script is provided 'as is', as an extra service only.
+In particular, it is not intendend to be able to run on Windows (or anywhere else than on my system, for that matter :-) - although you are welcome to try.

 Notes